rayleyva/caoimhghin.github.io/cv.md

 ## Highlights

-Cut $100,000.00 in payment processing contracts and took our website international by implementing an in-house payment system backed by Stripe.com.
+* Reduced payment processing costs by *~$100,000.00* and took our website international by implementing an in-house payment system backed by Stripe.com.

-Grew Evite Postmark through three separate launches into a multi-million dollar revenue stream
+* Grew Evite Postmark through three separate launches into a multi-million dollar revenue stream.
+* Effectively managed our partnership with Lincoln Loop to augment our internal development team.

 ## LOS ANGELES, CA - June 2010+

 ### Chief Technology Officer, Co-Founder
 *Nastraq - 2014+*

-Nastraq is the music industry disruptor with force
+Nastraq is the music industry disruptor aiming to be the online music store with demand based pricing.
+Prices rise and fall as people listen and download.
+As the technology partner, I'm advising on implementation details of the web based music store as well as the API that will be consumed by the mobile applications.

+*Technology includes RethinkDB, Python, Django, Rackspace Cloud Files, Twitter API*

 ### Director of Engineering
 *Evite, Inc. - May 2012+*

-Lead the development and implementation of Postmark.com.
+Lead the development and implementation of Postmark.com (Now evite.com/plus).
 Managed development tasks between a team of contractors and our in-house development team.
 Augmented development as needed.
 Grew Postmark from concept through three separate launches into a multi-million dollar pay-for-play revenue stream augmenting Evite's existing ad-based revenue model.

 *Technology included Python, Django, MySQL, CloudSQL, Google Appengine, Google NDB, AWS S3, GCS, Cloudflare*